anflopezoc/delilahresto_restapi-sprintproject_persistent/SprintProject-persistent/README.md

 # Delilah Restó API Order Guide.
 ***Sprint Project 3.
 (My APP Live)***

+This is Sprint Project 3 (My APP Live) about creating the cloud architecture needed for the app.

 ## What does this API allow to do?
 Users can register on this API to order from Delilah Restó.
 This has restricted access in some routes or paths for only administrator users.